tonygermano/webswing-mirror/documentation/content/docs/current/discover/admin.md

 ![stats](../img/stats.png)

-*Show sessions* button will navigate you to sessions detail page of the specific application.
-Here you can see details about each session, shutdown the session, record the session.
+The *Show sessions* button will navigate you to the sessions detail page of the specific application.
+Here you can see details about each session, shut down the session, and record the session.

 ![sessions](../img/sessions-detail.png)

 ## Clone view
 In the session detail page you can click the *View* button to see the copy of the user's session.
-Following information and features are available:
+The following information and features are available:

 * Username of the session owner
 * Statistics of current session